jpkelly/clock8002/limitimer.md

 3. B (D-)

 It is recommended to use continuity tester while building the adapter and check that the signals aren't shorted and that the 3 common signals from the ethernet and XLR connection match before turning the system on.

+#### RS-485 line termination resistors

+RS-485 spesification requires 120 ohm termination resistors at the ends of the bus.
+This is simply just a resistor between A and B lines.
+DSAN has done some additional engineering in their RS-485 receivers and limitimer itself doesn't require the terminators, but many RS-485 receivers will need them.
+Usually two devices on the bus is fine no matter what the devices are without termination, but after that the clock-8001 might not be able to send or receive to limitimer units without at least one end of the chain having the 120 ohm terminator resistor.

 ### Limitimer display settings when controlled by clock-8001